noop-dev/VICE_emu/testprogs/CIA/tod/readme.txt

 (only) when writing to tsec register.

-also checks that writing to the tod registers does neither start nor stop the clock when alarm is selected. ("mapping the 64" claims it does)
+also checks that writing to the tod registers does neither start nor stop the clock when alarm is selected by setting CRB bit 7. ("mapping the 64" claims it does)

 --------------------------------------------------------------------------------